-Article VIII of the Helsinki Rules of the International Law Association on the uses of international streams offers the following guidelines:-
+Article VIII of the Helsinki Rules of the International Law Association on the uses of international

-- 1. An existing reasonable use may confinue in operation unless the factors jutifying its continuance are outweighed by other factors leading to the conclusion that it be modified or terminated so as to accommodate a competing incompatible use. - 2. (a) A use that is in fact operational is deemed to have been an existing use from the time of the initiation of construction directly
+- 1. An existing reasonable use may continue in operation unless the factors jutifying its continuance are outweighed by other factors leading to the conclusion that it be modified or terminated so as to accommodate a competing incompatible use. - 2. (a) A use that is in fact operational is deemed to have been an existing use from the time of the initiation of construction directly